Amphenol (NYSE:APH) Issues Earnings Results

-Amphenol (NYSE:APH – Get Rating) released its quarterly earnings data on Wednesday.
-The electronics maker reported $0.78 earnings per share for the quarter, topping analysts’ consensus estimates of $0.75 by $0.03, Briefing.com reports.
-Amphenol had a net margin of 15.07% and a return on equity of 27.93%.
-The company had revenue of $3.24 billion for the quarter, compared to analysts’ expectations of $3.15 billion.
-During the same quarter last year, the company earned $0.70 earnings per share.
-The firm’s revenue for the quarter was up 7.0% on a year-over-year basis.
+Amphenol (NYSE:APH – Get Rating) announced its quarterly earnings data on Wednesday.
+The electronics maker reported $0.78 EPS for the quarter, beating analysts’ consensus estimates of $0.75 by $0.03, Briefing.com reports.
+Amphenol had a return on equity of 27.93% and a net margin of 15.07%.
+The firm had revenue of $3.24 billion during the quarter, compared to analysts’ expectations of $3.15 billion.
+During the same quarter last year, the firm posted $0.70 earnings per share.
+The company’s revenue for the quarter was up 7.0% compared to the same quarter last year.
 Amphenol updated its Q1 guidance to $0.65-0.67 EPS and its Q1 2023 guidance to $0.65-$0.67 EPS.

 Analyst Upgrades and Downgrades

-A number of brokerages have recently issued reports on APH.
-StockNews.com lowered shares of Amphenol from a “buy” rating to a “hold” rating in a research report on Friday, November 4th.
-Jefferies Financial Group lowered shares of Amphenol from a “buy” rating to a “hold” rating and boosted their target price for the stock from $87.00 to $88.00 in a research report on Tuesday, November 22nd.
-They noted that the move was a valuation call.
-Robert W. Baird decreased their target price on shares of Amphenol from $93.00 to $91.00 in a research report on Thursday.
-JPMorgan Chase & Co. boosted their target price on shares of Amphenol from $86.00 to $97.00 and gave the stock an “overweight” rating in a research report on Monday, October 10th.
-Finally, Credit Suisse Group initiated coverage on shares of Amphenol in a research report on Monday, December 12th.
-They set an “outperform” rating and a $93.00 target price on the stock.
-Five equities research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-According to MarketBeat, Amphenol has an average rating of “Moderate Buy” and an average price target of $86.36.
+A number of brokerages have commented on APH.
+JPMorgan Chase & Co. raised their price objective on Amphenol from $86.00 to $97.00 and gave the company an “overweight” rating in a research note on Monday, October 10th.
+StockNews.com cut Amphenol from a “buy” rating to a “hold” rating in a research note on Friday, November 4th.
+Truist Financial raised their price objective on Amphenol from $84.00 to $90.00 and gave the company a “buy” rating in a research note on Monday.
+Robert W. Baird dropped their target price on Amphenol from $93.00 to $91.00 in a report on Thursday.
+Finally, Credit Suisse Group began coverage on Amphenol in a report on Monday, December 12th.
+They issued an “outperform” rating and a $93.00 target price on the stock.
+Five analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, Amphenol has a consensus rating of “Moderate Buy” and a consensus price target of $86.36.

 Amphenol Corporation, together with its subsidiaries, primarily designs, manufactures, and markets electrical, electronic, and fiber optic connectors in the United States, China, and internationally.
 It operates through three segments: Harsh Environment Solutions, Communications Solutions, and Interconnect and Sensor Systems.